-Widespread in North America, Mexico, Central America, South America, Africa, Asia, Australia, and the Pacific Islands
+Widespread in North America, West Indies, Mexico, Central America, and South America; also present in Africa, Asia, Australia and the Pacific Islands.

 Distribution and Abundance in Florida:

 Caterpillars feed on the leaves and flowers of host plants.
 Native larval host plants include the cultivated wildflowers butterflyweed (Asclepias tuberosa), fewflower milkweed (Asclepias lanceolata), green antelopehorn (Asclepias viridis) and swamp milkweed (Asclepias incarnata).
-Other native host plants include the wildflowers Curtiss' milkweed (Asclepias curtissii), longleaf milkweed (Asclepias longifolia), pinewoods milkweed (Asclepias humistrata) and velvetleaf milkweed (Asclepias tomentosa), and the vine whitevine (Sarcostemma clausum).
-Native nectar plants include all plants in the genus Asclepias, the shrub saltbush (Baccharis halimifolia), the wildflower seaside goldenrod (Solidago sempervirens), and the vine climbing aster (Aster carolinianus).
+Other native host plants include the wildflowers Curtiss' milkweed (Asclepias curtissii), longleaf milkweed (Asclepias longifolia), pinewoods milkweed (Asclepias humistrata) and velvetleaf milkweed (Asclepias tomentosa) and the vine whitevine (Funastrum clausum).
+The nonnative scarlet milkweed (Asclepias curassavica) and giant milkweed (Calotropis procera) also are larval host plants.
+Native nectar plants include all plants in the genus Asclepias, the shrub saltbush (Baccharis halimifolia), the wildflower seaside goldenrod (Solidago sempervirens), and the vine climbing aster (Symphyotrichum carolinianum).
 Weedy native nectar plants include Spanish-needles (Bidens alba var. radiata).
-The nonnatives scarlet milkweed (Asclepias curassavica) and giant milkweed (Caltropis gigantea) are also larval host plants.

 Gann, G.D., M.E.
 Abdo, J.W.
 Gann, G.D.
 Gann, Sr., S.W.